awwx/meteor-wiki/Getting-Started-with-Auth.md

  - `{_id: (user id), loading: true}` if the user is logged in but we are still waiting for the subscription to load on the client
 - [Client] A global Handlebars helper named `currentUser` (e.g. `{{#if currentUser}}Make private{{/if}}`)

+#### Configuration
+[Client/Server] `Meteor.accounts.config(options)` - Global configuration of the accounts system.
+Affects both the lower-level APIs such as Meteor.createUser and the appearance of `accounts-ui`.

+NOTE: We are fairly confident that this API will change.

+Options:
+- `requireEmail` (Boolean) - Require users created to have an email.
+This also effects the login and signup forms in `accounts-ui`
+- `requireUsername` (Boolean) - Require users created to have a username.
+This also effects the login and signup forms in `accounts-ui`
+- `validateEmails` (Boolean) - Send validation emails to users created via `accounts-password` (as opposed to users created via OAuth, whose email is assumed to be validated).

 #### Disabling full write access
 By default, clients are given full write access to all collections.
 To turn this behavior off, remove the `insecure` package